December 5, 2024

 Shock absorption is a must-have for athletes, long walk lovers, or those who work on their feet, like servers or construction workers.

 It's essentially cushioning that keeps the harsh effects of the pavement, floor, trails and more from damaging your joints.
 This is especially important for people with conditions like arthritis or heel spurs.
-Supportive shoes with adequate shock absorption use materials like EVA foam or cork to cushion the foot, thereby minimizing strain on the feet, ankles, knees, and lower back.
+Supportive shoes with adequate shock absorption use materials like EVA foam or cork to cushion the foot or to redistribute pressure, thereby minimizing strain on the feet, ankles, knees, and lower back.
 Click here to learn more about it!

 Grip